HazemElHaouari/Tutorial-Kubernetes-jenkins-docker-vps/README.md

 ![Tutorial CI/CD Docker Jenkins Kubernetes ](/ressources/design.png)

-# Tutorial-Kubernetes-jenkins-docker-Ubuntu16.04
+# Tutorial-DevOps-Kubernetes-jenkins-docker-Ubuntu16.04

-This is a tutorial to automatise deployement of applications on VPS ubuntu 16.04 using Jenkins, Docker and Kubernetes.
+This is a tutorial for DevOps to automatise deployment of applications on VPS ubuntu 16.04 using Jenkins, Docker and Kubernetes.

 ## Kubernetes